-Scary clowns’ costumes are going to be a must this Halloween.
-Wandering in cemeteries and woods, stalking strangers on the streets or simply staring at people across their cars, clowns have quickly become a nightmare across the world.
+Scary clowns’ costumes will be a must this Halloween.
+Wandering in cemeteries and woods, stalking strangers on the streets or staring at people across their cars, clowns have quickly become a nightmare.
 But what is it about clowns that make them so deeply scary for some people?

 Fear of the unknown

 With their makeup masks, oversized clothes and big rounded shoes, clowns are enigmatic creatures.
-Behind the mask lies a human being that we will never get to know; all we see is what he want us to see.
+Behind the mask lies a human being we will never get to know; all we see is what he wants us to see.

-Besides, we are never sure how a clown truly feels; his emotions are hidden under the cover of layers of makeup and his true feelings never come to surface.
+Besides, we are never sure how a clown feels; emotions hide under the cover of layers of makeup and his true feelings never come to surface.
 Thus, it is difficult for us to interact with clowns because we don’t know how our actions and words affect them.

 Not-so human creatures

 We do not fear clowns because they look like weird aliens.
 On the contrary: clowns scare us because they resemble us, but not in a normal fashion.
 Freud referred to this phenomenon as the uncanny effect.
-‘The uncanny derives his terror not from something externally alien or unknown but – on the contrary – from something strangely familiar which defeats our efforts to separate ourselves from it”, as he put it on his essay ‘The Uncanny’.
+‘The uncanny derives his terror not from something externally alien or unknown but – on the contrary – from something strangely familiar which defeats our efforts to separate ourselves from it”.

 Clowns often evoke in us a feeling of embarrassment.
 Neurologist Dean Bunnet explains that clowns, or any other comedian or entertainer for that matter, do not play by the societal rules.
-Their behavior is different from what we commonly expect from other people and thus we perceive them as a social threat, an element that can put in danger the collective community balance.
+Their behavior differs from what we expect from people and thus we perceive them as a social threat, an element that can put in danger the collective community balance.

 Besides, when we are around clowns, our social anxiety alarms begin to sound, mainly due to an old and familiar feeling of fear of being judged and mocked in front of others.
 At the same time, we envy clowns’ unique forms of expression: their freedom to make fun of everyone without consequences and to express themselves whichever way they desire.
-Basically, they are a continuous remainder of how ridiculous and petty one can be.
+They are a continuous reminder of how ridiculous and petty one can be.

-When exactly did clowns become so widely seen as dark and weird creatures?
-There are evidences of clowns and jokers since the ancient empires, such as China or Egypt.
-Their comedy was always based on their manic behavior, either on their addiction to alcohol, food and sex, or on their acute societal criticism.
+When exactly did clowns become regarded as dark and weird creatures?
+There is evidence of clowns and jokers since the ancient empires, such as China or Egypt.
+Their comedy was always based on their manic behavior, either on their addiction to alcohol, food, and sex or on their acute societal criticism.